Information for Quartix Technologies plc investors

 Current external appointments:

-Ian’s other current roles include sitting as Non-Executive Director of Crown Place VCT PLC, a fund investing in early stage technology companies and as Principal at Agnosco Capital Ltd, where he provides research and strategic advice to technology companies and their investors.
+In addition to Megabuyte, Ian’s other current roles include Non-Executive Director of Albion Crown VCT PLC, a fund investing in early stage technology companies and Principal at Agnosco Capital Ltd, where he provides research and strategic advice to technology companies and their investors and Director of IS Research Limited.

 Skills and experience: